cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 additions provide domain separation for clients and servers; see
 {{security-analysis}}.

+## Handling Online Guessing Attacks

-Finally, note that online guessing attacks (against any aPAKE) can be done from both the client side and the server side.
+Online guessing attacks (against any aPAKE) can be done from both the client side and the server side.
 In particular, a malicious server can attempt to simulate honest responses to learn the client's password.
 While this constitutes an exhaustive online attack, hence as expensive as an